 In 2018, we entered into a collaboration agreement with Magma Global Ltd. ("Magma Global") to develop a new generation of hybrid flexible pipe for use in the traditional and new energy industries.
-As part of the collaboration, we purchased a minority ownership interest in Magma Global.
-In October 2021, we purchased the remaining ownership interest in Magma Global for \$64.0 million.
+As part of the collaboration, we purchased a minority ownership interest in Magma Global for \$64.0 million.